Carrying Our Traditions Forward, Leaving Abuse Behind

 Domestic violence is a reality we can’t afford to ignore in our communities.
 Together, we can hang onto the traditions that promote listening, caring and healing for our relatives.
 It’s time to carry the best of our traditions forward and leave abuse behind.

 Need to talk?
 The StrongHearts Native Helpline (1-844-7NATIVE) is a culturally appropriate, confidential and anonymous service for American Indians and Alaska Natives facing abuse or who know someone who is experiencing domestic violence.
-Trained with an understanding of tribal cultures, sovereignty and intimate partner violence, advocates offer peer-to-peer support at no cost and are available Monday through Friday from 9 a.m. to 5:30 p.m.
+Trained with an understanding of tribal cultures, sovereignty and intimate partner violence, advocates offer peer-to-peer support at no cost and are available seven days a week from 7 a.m. to 10 p.m.
 CST.
-After hours calls can connect with the National Domestic Violence Hotline or call back the next business day.
+After hours callers may connect with the National Domestic Violence Hotline by selecting option 1.
 Domestic violence is not our traditional way.